P2P vs R2R vs Q2C vs O2C:

 3. RECEIVE PURCHASE ORDER (PO) APPROVAL

 Approving purchase orders can be a time-consuming process—especially for organizations with a manual P2P process.
 That’s because both the buyer and vendor must approve the PO, which can take several rounds of internal and external modifications.
-But this back-and-forth is necessary for preventing errors. and ensuring all of the information is correct.
+But this back-and-forth is necessary for preventing errors and ensuring all of the information is correct.
+Keep in mind that purchase orders are different from invoices.

 4. RECEIVE VENDOR’S INVOICE